peteash10/bugpowder/covers/index.md

-# The Covers
+# The Zines

 [< Back](../)

 As of 7 August 2024 I've decided to pause scanning the contents of each zine and focus on scanning just the covers and adding them to the spreadsheet.
 This should only take a couple of months and then we'll have a real sense of what this archive comprises.

-This page has thumbnails of the covers of all the zines sorted alphabetically by the name of their creator, along with the basic metadata I've recorded so far.
-Click on them to see something more legible.
+This page has thumbnails of the covers of all the zines linked to more legible larger versions.

-(I'll do something more interesting with them once we have a few thousand in the bag...)
+Metadata is pretty basic - many zines have more than one creator but I've just entered the main or first listed person for now.
+This will be expenaded when it's a proper database.

+They're sorted by creator's first name (unless I forgot to sort before exporting).

 <table>
 <tr><th>Cover</th><th>Title</th><th>Creator</th><th>Year</th><th>Format</th><th>Country</th></tr>